KXzhang-gpu/Tetrisise-analysis/README.md

 ## Quick start

-run key_controller.py to start recognize the exercise(map exercise to the keyboard)

-and run tetris.py to start the game
+run tetris.py to start the game